Hoping-for-morning/CS5296_CloudComputing_group/singularitybuilding.md

 singularity build --sandbox mpi/ docker://hmonkey/openmpi14.04:v3
 ```

-Mpi/ is the built container
+mpi/ is the built container(In our AMI, the container is named master/)